 Scientific Foundations

 The concept of molar mass is rooted in the atomic theory of matter, which states that all matter is composed of atoms, and these atoms have specific masses.
-John Dalton's work in the early 19th century laid the foundation for understanding atomic weights.
+Practically speaking, john Dalton's work in the early 19th century laid the foundation for understanding atomic weights.
 Later, Avogadro's hypothesis provided a way to relate the number of particles to the volume of a gas, leading to the definition of the mole.

 The periodic table, organized by Dmitri Mendeleev, lists the elements in order of increasing atomic number and provides crucial information like atomic mass.
 Modern mass spectrometry techniques allow for highly accurate determination of atomic and molecular masses, further refining our understanding of molar mass.